 What most people don’t realize is that over time, an automotive A/C system can, and will, leak refrigerant.
-Your auto A/C system is in an environment where, during driving, it experiences vibration, bumping and extreme temperature changes.
+When you are driving, your auto A/C experiences vibration, bumping and extreme temperature changes.
 This causes parts inside the system to loosen and allows gaskets and O-rings to shrink over time, which allows refrigerant to escape (or leak).
 Once the system loses refrigerant, it will lead to the vehicle blowing warm air, requiring a recharge.

-Using a do-it-yourself recharge product allows you to put refrigerant back into the system and saves you money by eliminating a trip to the mechanic.
+Using a do-it-yourself recharge product allows you to put refrigerant back into the system and saves you money by avoiding a trip to the mechanic.

-7. Shake the can well.
-Screw the can into hose assembly, and reconnect the quick connect to the low-pressure port.
+- Shake the can well.
+Screw the can into the hose assembly and reconnect the quick connect to the low-pressure port.
 Squeeze the trigger on the charging device to begin charging.

 Winter tires are designed to stop well in wet conditions and channel water and snow away from the tire tread, helping the tread maintain contact with the road.

-Summer tires have a tread rubber compound that is more grippy, or stickier, than what is found on an all-season tire.
+Summer tires have a tread rubber compound that is more grippy, or stickier, than that on an all-season tire.
 A grippier tire-tread compound also provides more responsive steering and braking.

 All-season tires are a great compromise between buying and owning summer and winter tires.
-All-season tires save the owner from having to swap tires throughout the year, and saves the owner money by not having to purchase an extra set of wheels and tires.
+All-season tires save the owner from having to swap tires throughout the year.
+And they save the owner money by not having to purchase an extra set of wheels and tires.

-Because air volume changes with temperature, tire pressure can fluctuate when the weather goes from hot to cold and vice versa.
+As air volume changes with temperature, tire pressure can fluctuate when the weather goes from hot to cold and vice versa.
 When weather fluctuates, always check to make sure your tire pressure is correct.
 All newer vehicles have a light on the dash that warns of low or high tire pressure.
-Be sure not to ignore this light, and make immediate adjustments as required to keep your tire pressure at its optimum level.
+Be sure not to ignore this light.
+Make immediate adjustments as required to keep your tire pressure at its optimum level.